middlendian/leader-labeler/README.md

   Kubernetes objects and clients can also use these labels to easily identify the leader and follower pods.
 * The sidecar handles graceful startup and termination to minimize downtime during normal deployments and other operational activities.
-* Timeouts, update intervals, and label names are all configurable according to your needs.
+* Timeouts and label names are configurable according to your needs.

 ## Quick Start